 Here at Fletcher Vets, we offer one of the most comprehensive surgical protocols, for the safety and wellbeing of your pet.
 We strive to ensure your pet's procedure is as comfortable and stress-free as possible.

 General anaesthetics can often pose a risk to an animal's body, therefore it is extremely important to continuously monitor their vital organ's health during the procedure.
 Our trained veterinary nurses and extensive monitoring equipment tracks their:

 Each patient has their own graph, such as the one below, which shows their progress through the anaesthetic.

-We highly recommend desexing your pets, including dogs, cats, ferrets, rabbits and guinea pigs.
+Desexing is a common procedure performed in small animal veterinary practices.
 In males, the surgery is commonly referred to as castration and in females as spaying.
 In our professional opinion, the benefits of desexing are significant: